Friday, May 31, 2024

 • "Die Fahrt der Korisande" (Journey of the Korisande), level 9-13.

-• "Der Wolf von Winhall" (The Wolf of Winhall), level 10-14, we played this at school, in a project week.
-Dieter's fighter Quintus cought Lycanthrophy and nearly would have been burned at the cross.
+• "Der Wolf von Winhall" (The Wolf of Winhall), level 10-14, we played this at school, in "project week".
+Dieter's fighter Quintus cought lycanthrophy and nearly was burned at the cross.

 • "Verschollen in Al'Anfa" (Lost in Al'Anfa), level 10-14.
-A puzzle dungeon, with was entertaining, with a nasty twist at the end.
+A entertaining puzzle dungeon, with a nasty twist at the end.

-There was a German fanzine called "Fantasywelt" (Fanatsy World), that included D&D adventures which I converted to play with DSA.
-As I recall, we played the following adventures, ther first 4 were of the "Shadow" story cycle:
+There was a German fanzine called "Fantasywelt" (Fantasy World), that included D&D adventures which I converted for play with DSA.
+As I recall, we played the following adventures, the first 4 were of the "Shadow" story cycle:

 • # 4 "Der Priester des Chaos"(Priest of Chaos)